 There have also been efforts to implement Bayesian inference for kinetic models without the use of MCMC.
 Examples of alternative inference methods include variational inference (St. John et al. 2018), rejection sampling and approximate Bayesian computation (Saa and Nielsen 2016) and Laplace approximation, in which the Fisher information matrix is used to calculate a normal approximation around the maximum a posteriori parameter configuration (Liebermeister and Noor 2021; Gopalakrishnan, Dash, and Maranas 2020; Stapor et al. 2018; Andreas Raue et al. 2013).
-Non-MCMC-based Bayesian kinetic models have limited utility because they lack reliable diagnostic tools for verifying that their results approximate the target posterior distribution.
+Non-MCMC-based Bayesian kinetic models suffer from a lack of reliable diagnostic tools for verifying that their results approximate the target posterior distribution.
 This is a problem because realistic kinetic models tend to induce highly correlated, non-Gaussian, joint probability distributions (Gutenkunst et al. 2007; Stapor et al. 2018).

 Our application Maud provides the first Bayesian kinetic model to combine biologically realistic mechanistic accuracy—including accurate rate laws, post- translational modification and thermodynamics—with fast, robust MCMC sampling using adaptive Hamiltonian Monte Carlo.
 Further, Maud is a general-purpose application that can be used to fit a wide range of Bayesian kinetic models.